Asymptotically tight security analysis of quantum key distribution based on universal source compression: Numerical comparison

 \section{Numerical comparison}

-In this section, we compare the key rates with the conventional phase-error-correction-type security proof and with our new approach applied to an explicit problem.
-In the previous section, we discuss the case in which the key rates with the conventional analysis and ours differ.
-In this perspective, the Bennett 1992 (B92) protocol~\cite{Bennett1992} is particularly insightful since in the B92 protocol, ${\cal S}_{AB\to A'B'}(\rho_{AB})$ and $Z_A{\cal S}_{AB\to A'B'}(\rho_{AB})Z_A$ commute when there is no error and do not commute in general when there is a non-zero bit error rate.
+In this section, we compare the key rates with the conventional PEC-type security proof and with our new approach applied to an explicit problem.
+In the previous section, we discussed the conditions under which the key rates in the conventional analysis and in our new analysis differ.
+In this perspective, the Bennett 1992 (B92) protocol~\cite{Bennett1992} is particularly insightful since in the B92 protocol, $\bra{\widetilde{0}}_X\mathfrak{x}_{XQ}(\rho_{\sysA\sysB}^{\rm exp})\ket{\widetilde{0}}_X$ and $\bra{\widetilde{1}}_X\mathfrak{x}_{XQ}(\rho_{\sysA\sysB}^{\rm exp})\ket{\widetilde{1}}_X$ ($\dim {\cal H}_X=2$) commute when the channel is ideal and do not commute in general when there is a non-zero bit error rate.
 Thus, one can expect that the key rates with the conventional analysis and ours are the same under zero bit errors and different under non-zero bit errors.
-As can be shown later, this intuition is justified.
+As can be shown later, this intuition turns out to be true.

 We first define the B92 protocol as follows.

 --- B92 protocol ---